sfriederichs/sfriederichs.github.io/_posts/2017-08-05-Ice-Maker-Fix.md

 ## Possibilities##

+1. Is the water on?
-1. Poor water pressure - check your filter, check the pressure from the wall, etc.
+2. Poor water pressure - check your filter, check the pressure from the wall, etc.
 2. Needs to be defrosted - apparently this may need to be done every few months?
 There is supposed to be a defrost cycle but a design flaw causes the drain to ice up and renders it useless.
 There's an updated insulation kit that is supposed to address this issue.

 ## Complaining ##